 Option 1: Income Valuation Method

 An income-based approach considers a business’s past, current, or forecasted future cash flows as well as the risk that the company may not meet its projected return.
-Capitalization is the process of estimating and valuing taxable income flows.
+When determining what measure is used to determine a property’s ability to produce future income, investors typically look at the Net Operating Income (NOI), which provides the clearest picture of potential returns.

 Multifamily Property Valuation Process Step-by-Step

 Multifamily property valuation is a complex process that involves many factors.
-Here, we’ll walk you through the multifamily property valuation process step by step, so you can understand how it works.
+Here, I’ll walk you through the multifamily property valuation process step by step, so you can understand how it works.

 First, we need to get a sense of the market and see what other similar properties are selling for in your area.
 We’ll look at several different metrics including price per square foot, occupancy rates and rents, and other indicators of value.